-3D excavator demo for a geomatics company
+3D excavator demo for a geomatics business

-As part of our partnership with The Qt Company, we received a contact for a firm that develops solutions for the geospatial, construction, and agriculture industries.
+As part of our partnership with The Qt Company, we received a contact for a firm that develops solutions for the geospatial, construction, and agriculture fields.
 One of the client’s products is hardware and software for auto-steering and automatic control of agricultural or heavy equipment, such as tractors or excavators.

 The products aim to lower the entry threshold for machine operation and increase work efficiency by making the equipment use more convenient.
+We decided to help achieve this goal by building a demo in Qt Quick 3D.

-The need to modernise the existing system
+The need to modernise the existing system with Qt company solutions

 The client already had an automatic remote-control system consisting of mobile devices such as a GNSS sensor, camera, or tablet in the operator’s cab for setting up machine parameters.